MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 >You can suggest support for additional account types [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

 >[!IMPORTANT]
->SSO is only supported on the [live website publication channel](publication-connect-bot-to-web-channels.md) and Teams channel.
+>SSO is only supported on the [live website publication channel](publication-connect-bot-to-web-channels.md) and the Teams channel.
 Other channels are not supported.
 >You can suggest support for additional channels [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

 >[!IMPORTANT]
->If you also have Teams channel enabled, you need to follow the configuration instructions on the [Configure single sign-on for Teams channel](configure-teams-sso.md) documentation.
+>If you also have Teams channel enabled, you need to follow the configuration instructions on the [Configure single sign-on for Teams channel](teams/configure-sso-teams.md) documentation.
 Failing to configure the Teams SSO settings as instructed on that page will lead your users to always fail authentication when using the Teams channel.

 ## Prerequisites